LouisOhlow/WeAr/README.md

 ### 4. prepare devices

-for setting up the devices for usb debugging, please follow the offical iOS and Android descriptions.
+for setting up the devices for usb debugging, please follow the offical iOS and Android documentation.

 ### 5. platform specific preparations